madebypixel02/philosophers/README.md

 ## Introduction

 This project follows the trend we saw with the pipex project.
 However instead of using forks we use threads to run several tasks in parallel.
-Also, because of some properties of threads, using mutexes are needed
+Also, because of some properties of threads, mutexes are needed

 ### Dining Philosophers Problem